stats

 data Object

-Contains: 2d-JS array with data arranged as [[willPush],[pushed]]
+Contains: 2d-JS array with data arranged as [[willPush],[pushed]].

 Source: